 Halle Berry

-For her performance of a struggling widow in the romantic drama Monster's Ball (2001), she became the only African-American woman to win the Academy Award for Best Actress, and the first woman of color.
+For her performance of a struggling widow in the romantic drama Monster's Ball (2001), she became the only African-American woman (so far) to win the Academy Award for Best Actress, and the first woman of color.
 Later roles include Storm in the X-Men film series (2000–2014), a villain in Swordfish (2001), Bond girl Jinx in Die Another Day (2002), a psychiatrist in Gothika (2003), and the title role in the much-derided Catwoman (2004).

 A varying critical and commercial reception followed in subsequent years, with Perfect Stranger (2007), Cloud Atlas (2012) and The Call (2013) being among her notable film releases in that period.
 She appeared in the action films Kingsman: The Golden Circle (2017) and John Wick: Chapter 3 – Parabellum (2019) and made her directorial debut with the Netflix drama Bruised (2020).